ritterim/rimdev-blog/_posts/2019-11-01-understanding-dart-sass-modules-and-name-spaced-variables.md

 The conversion was relatively straight-forward and offered us the opportunity to review our current code base and shift core concepts while not altering the resulting compiled CSS.

 I encourage all to embrace Sass modules!
-Here are a few links to get you can get started:
+Here are a few links to get you started:

 - [Sass docs](https://sass-lang.com/documentation)
 - [Sass blog: The Module System is Launched](http://sass.logdown.com/posts/7858341-the-module-system-is-launched)